crossdistro/network-testing/README.md

 ### Fedora and EPEL

 There is a Fedora COPR repository for Fedora and EPEL distributions.
-You can install `network-testing-deps` to also get all tested packages.
+Just enable the COPR repository and install the test suite.

     dnf copr enable pavlix/network-testing
-    dnf install network-testing-deps
+    dnf install network-testing
-    test-client-server

-Alternatively you can install just the test project and individual dependencies for individual tests.

-    dnf copr enable pavlix/network-testing
+Then install packages required for your desired test and run the test.
+You can ask the test driver for the names of the packages required for your desired test.

-    dnf install network-testing openssh
+    dnf install `test-client-server --deps ssh`
     test-client-server ssh

+Alternatively, you may want to install available packages for all tests.
+In case your version of Fedora doesn't provide some of the packages, those tests would fail.

+    for pkg in `test-client-server --deps`; do dnf -y install $pkg; done test-client-server

 ## Client and server software tests